bowrawie/Python-Meme-Generator/README.md

 ***PS :***
 Definetly NSFW
-Use it at your own cost, you can change the text and all the variables to make it '''SFW''' but initially it's not
+Use it at your own cost, you can change the text and all the variables to make it *SFW* but initially it's not